-The term “hacker” has a great deal of confusion surrounding it as it has been usurped by news media and manipulated by marketing firms.
-In the context of a security data scientist, “hacker” means:
+The term “hacker” has a great deal of confusion surrounding it, as it has been usurped by news media and manipulated by marketing firms.
+In the context of a security data scientist, we are updating the classic use of “hacker” to describe someone with a passion for using (and perhaps abusing) technology for a benevolent goal, including skills such as:

-Being able to code, either scripting in a language like Python or full on programming in something like C;
+Being able to command computers through code, either via scripting in a language like Python or full on programming in something like C

-Knowing a wide variety of data formats and understanding how to slice, dice, and bend them to your will;
+Knowing a wide variety of data formats and understanding how to slice, dice, and bend them to your will

-Having the ability to think logically/scientifically (essentially, not jumping to conclusions) as well as algorithmically (break apart a problem into its composite parts)
+Having the ability to think critically, logically, scientifically (essentially, not jumping to conclusions) as well as algorithmically (break apart a problem into its composite parts)

+Being able to communicate your work through visualizations, charts, tables or even a good old-fashioned collection of words.

+The Coder

 If you are an information security professional who isn’t a coder, Chapters 2, 3, and 4 have been designed to help you bootstrap into that skill.
 If you are a coder, those same chapters cover a language that is most likely new to you (R) and place coding in the context of data analysis versus application building or systems administration, which may be more familiar problem domains for you.
-Whether you’re at the top of your game as a programmer or just getting started there is always more to learn and no shortage of resources available to do so, including:
+Whether you’re at the top of your game as a programmer or just getting started, there is always more to learn.
+There are no shortage of resources available, including: